bunmidavies/year3notes/UCIL20882/chromosome.md

 [[UCIL20882]]

-- a chromosome is a [[DNA molecules|DNA molecule]] packed with nucleosomes, a group of proteins, in order to maintain the integrity of the DNA molecule itself
+- a chromosome is a single [[DNA molecules|DNA molecule]] packed with histones, in order to maintain the integrity of the DNA molecule itself

 - centromere (2)